Spectral flow of monopole insertion in topological insulators: Abstract

 \section{Abstract}

-The standard Laughlin argument shows that inserting a magnetic flux into a two-dimensional Hamiltonian leads to a spectral flow through a given gap which is equal to the Chern number of the associated Fermi projection.
-For higher even dimension, the insertion of a non-abelian Wu-Young monopole is shown to lead to a spectral flow which is again equal to the strong invariant given by a higher even Chern number.
-For odd dimensions, an associated chirality flow allows to calculate the strong invariant.
-This follows from an index theorem for the spectral flow between two unitaries which are conjugates of each other by a selfadjoint unitary. \\ Keywords: monopole, spectral flow, index pairings MSC numbers: 58J30, 37B30
+Inserting a magnetic flux into a two-dimensional one-particle Hamiltonian leads to a spectral flow through a given gap which is equal to the Chern number of the associated Fermi projection.
+This paper establishes a generalization to higher even dimension by inserting non-abelian monopoles of the Wu-Yang type.
+The associated spectral flow is then equal to a higher Chern number.
+For the study of odd spacial dimensions, a new so-called `chirality flow' is introduced which, for the insertion of a monopole, is then linked to higher winding numbers.
+This latter fact follows from a new index theorem for the spectral flow between two unitaries which are conjugates of each other by a self-adjoint unitary. \\ Keywords: monopole, spectral flow, index pairings MSC numbers: 58J30, 37B30